 - Planning and organization.
 Teachers rely on their time and project management skills to make it through the school day.
 They juggle many competing priorities, deadlines and student/parent/administrative needs daily.
 Your planning and organization skills will be an asset in any industry, so be sure to highlight them.

 - Resourcefulness.
 It’s well known that teachers are asked to do more with less year over year.
 You may have lost a planning period or had to buy your own classroom supplies when budgets were tight.
 Perhaps you had to take on a new class with little notice, forcing you to adapt your schedule quickly to become a subject matter expert for your students.
 Whatever the case, this adaptability is invaluable to employers.
-Use specific examples in your cover letter (which you can generate using a cover letter builder) to show how you thrive in stressful situations.
+Use specific examples in your cover letter (which you can generate using a cover letter generator) to show how you thrive in stressful situations.

 - Passionate.
 Share why you’re committed to being a teacher and love impacting the development of young people.
 Or talk about making the choice to pivot from teaching and emphasize how this passion that led you to teach still applies to the new career upon which you are embarking.